 Most of the glyphs have been found on what appear to be seals.
 It might be that the symbols are arbitrary symbols that people used to claim ownership or creation of a work, in much the same way that Facebook profile photos claim ownership and creation of status messages.

 Indus appears to not have been influenced by other scripts, but it is quite possible that they got the idea of writing (or making symbols, if it is not writing) from elsewhere.
 They had been writing in the Middle East for about five hundred years by the time they started making their symbols, and five hundred years is a long time.
-Five hundred years is just under the time between Gutenberg’s printing press and moon shots, and there is evidence of indirect trade routes between Pakistan and Egypt in the Harappan time period.
+Five hundred years is only slightly less than the time between Gutenberg’s printing press and moon shots, and there is evidence of indirect trade routes between Pakistan and Egypt in the Harappan time period.
 (Essentially all lapis lazuli comes from Afghanistan, and there are lapis lazuli artifacts in both Egyptian and Indus archeological sites of that time period.)

 I suspect that no messages were sent from Cairo to Karachi.
 Papyrus was expensive (and could be re-used); clay was heavy.
 Even more important, what’s the use of sending a letter to someone who couldn’t read in a language they didn’t speak?